telerik/ajax-docs/controls/grid/functionality/exporting/export-formats/word-and-excel-export/html-based-export.md

 In order to aid the developers, we exposed the **ExportCellFormatting** event.
 It fires for each cell in each *data item* in **RadGrid**.

->note Please note that the **ExcelExportCellFormatting** event (Excel-specific) is marked as obsolete as from UI for ASP.NET AJAX Q1 2011.
+>tip Please note that the **ExcelExportCellFormatting** event (Excel-specific) is marked as obsolete as from UI for ASP.NET AJAX Q1 2011.
 >